munishm/bicep-workshop/Challenges/Challenge5.md

-# Challenge 4: Publishing Artifcats
+# Challenge 5: Publishing Artifcats

-In the [previous challenge](./Challenge3.md) you created the automated pipelines to provision the infrastructure for the applications.
+In the [previous challenge](./Challenge4.md) you created the automated pipelines to provision the infrastructure for the applications.
 Let us now work on publishing the bicep templates.

 ## Challenge

-This all works well for a sinle development team and you have bestowed upon with a task to share the template across the organization.
+This all works well for a single development team and you have been bestowed upon with a task to share the template across the organization.

 You can read more about template specs [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell)